sequelize/sequelize/docs/docs/models.md

 // yields GROUP BY name
 ```

-Notice how in the two examples above&comma; the string provided is inserted verbatim into the query&comma; i&period;e&period; column names are not escaped&period; When you provide a string to order &sol; group&comma; this will always be the case as per v 1&period;7&period;0&period; If you want to escape column names&comma; you should provide an array of arguments&comma; even though you only want to order &sol; group by a single column
+Notice how in the two examples above&comma; the string provided is inserted verbatim into the query&comma; i&period;e&period; column names are not escaped&period; When you provide a string to order &sol; group&comma; this will always be the case.
+If you want to escape column names&comma; you should provide an array of arguments&comma; even though you only want to order &sol; group by a single column

 ```js
 something.find({